adityawankhede5/content-review-system/README.md

 PostgreSQL acts as the single source of truth for ticket state, reservation ownership, expiry, and queue ordering.
 This avoids synchronization issues across multiple in-memory queues or workers.

+### Separate Ticket and Assignment Records

+Tickets and assignments are modeled as separate tables:

+- `tickets` represent queue items and their current lifecycle state.
+- `assignments` represent reviewer ownership, reservation timing, and confirmation history.

+This keeps ticket lifecycle data separate from reservation audit data and supports future history/reporting requirements.

 ---

 ## Assumptions

 - Ticket ingestion during application startup is acceptable for this assignment and does not require an external scheduler.
 - Reservation expiry precision within a cron interval (up to 59 seconds) is acceptable because confirmation performs an additional expiry validation.
+- Locale values are a fixed controlled set: `East Coast`, `West Coast`, `Midwest`, `South`.
+- Confirmed tickets are terminal and do not return to the queue.

 ---